Jeavon/Slimsy/README.md

 <script src="/scripts/lazysizes.min.js" async=""></script>
 ```

 You can of course bundle these together.
-If you don't already have JavaScript bundling in place you should take a look at the [Optimus](http://our.umbraco.org/projects/developer-tools/optimus) package, it will allow you to bundle them together in minutes.

 ### 2. Ensure all img elements are set to `display: block` or `display: inline-block;`